A Mackey embedding for reduced C*-algebras of real reductive groups: The limit formula

 \end{lemma}

-\begin{proof}[Proof of Theorem~\ref{thm-limit-formula-for-matrix-coefficients}] The general case of the formula stated in the theorem follows from the special case in which $\xi=\{ \xi_t \}$ is a continuous and compactly supported function on the deformation space $\bigG $ from Section~\ref{sec-cts-fields}, and we shall consider this case from now on.
+\begin{proof}[Proof of Theorem~\ref{thm-limit-formula-for-matrix-coefficients}] The smooth and compactly supported functions $\xi\colon \bigG\longrightarrow \C$ generate the continuous sections of $\{ C^*_r(G_t)\}_{t\in [0,\infty)}$ in the sense recalled in Section~\ref{sec-continuous-field-of-group-c-star-algebras}.
+In addition, the representations $\pi_{P,\sigma,t^{-1}\nu}$ that appear in the statement of the theorem, are $C^*$-algebra homomorphisms, and are therefore automatically norm-bounded by $1$.
+It follows from these facts and an $\varepsilon/3$-argument that the general case of the theorem, involving an arbitrary continuous section $\xi=\{ \xi_t\}$, may be reduced to the special case in which $\xi$ is a smooth and compactly supported function on the deformation space $\bigG$.
+We shall consider only this special case from now on.

 In what follows, it will be convenient to view $\sigma$ as a representation of $L_P{=}M_PA_P$ that is trivial on $A_P$, and indeed as a representation of $P=L_PN_P$ that is trivial on $N_P$.
 Similarly, it will be convenient to view $e^{i\nu}$ and similar as a character of $P=M_PA_PN_P$ that is trivial on $M_P$ and $N_P$.